CHAIRMAN ~ Lisa Brohl

 He and his wife Marty have four children and nine grandchildren.
 They are residents of Put-in-Bay, Ohio, and maintain what they call a “winter cottage” in Perrysburg, Ohio, the geographical center location of their grandchildren.

 Dustin Heineman is the fifth generation of Ohio’s oldest family owned and operated winery which was established in 1888 by his great-great grandfather.
 He attended OSU for a year and majored in business administration and minored in enology but found it was not his cup of tea and so moved back to his island home.
 Here is where Dustin gained a more, “hands on” experience and began working with his father and grandfather on a daily basis.
 He found his true niche.

-Besides being a proud board member of The Lake Erie Islands Chapter of the Black Swamp Conservancy, Dustin also serves on the board of the Perry Group as well as The Ohio Wine Producers Association, following in the footsteps of father and grandfather; a founding member of the OWPA.
+Besides being a proud board member of The Lake Erie Islands Conservancy, Dustin also serves on the board of the Perry Group as well as The Ohio Wine Producers Association, following in the footsteps of father and grandfather; a founding member of the OWPA.